 The Level One Course is a two-month online course that teaches the exercises one by one through video demonstrations, audio classes, and written explanations.
 I believe that this course is the ideal way for a beginner to learn Clinical Somatics exercises from home without the guidance of a practitioner.
 You’ll focus on each exercise individually and have the time to understand how it affects you before moving on to the next one.
 You’ll receive a daily email letting you know that there is a new exercise to learn, a new class to use, or suggesting what to practice that day.
 The course does require you to log into the website on a very regular basis in order to learn each new exercise, periodically download audio classes, and keep up with the course.
 The course is structured to help you to incorporate a short Somatics practice into your daily routine, which is a critical part of preventing and relieving functional pain and injuries.

-The Level One Course and Level Two Course (a four-month course to be released by end of 2017) together contain all of the Clinical Somatics exercises that are included in all of the audio class downloads that I offer.
+The Level One Course and Level Two Course together contain all of the Clinical Somatics exercises that are included in all of the audio class downloads that I offer.
 If you are unsure of whether to start with the Level One Course or an audio class tailored specifically to your condition, please email me at [email protected].

-In the Level One Course, you’ll learn how to:
+In the two-month Level One Course, you’ll learn how to: